opendatahub-io-contrib/genai-llm-rag-pattern/docs/user-stories.md

 - As a data scientist I want ready access to the latest opensource LLM innovations without getting in trouble with security.

-- As an platform engineer I want to provide a platform enabling self-service for LLM development from experiment to production, while maintaining efficient use of the infrastructure (aaS) investment
+- As an platform engineer I want to provide a platform enabling self-service for LLM development from experiment to production, while maintaining efficient use of the infrastructure (as a service) investment

 - As a security architect I want my LLM development to meet my enterprise wide security policies and controls.